ikyih/RhythmHeavenArcade/Fonts/Fonts.md

 Fontworks Fonts
 ├── FOT-KurokaneStd-EB.otf.ttf - RHM Font.
 Not used currently
 ├── FOT-NewCinemaAStd-D.otf - RHM Font.
 Not used currently
 ├── FOT-OedKtrStd-E.otf - RHM Font.
-Used For The☆Bon Odori
+Used For The☆Bon Odori And Iai Giri
 ├── FOT-RodinNTLGPro-DB.otf.ttf - Main Nintendo Font.
 Not used currently
 └── FOT-SlumpStd-DB-SVG.ttf  - RHM Font.
 Used for Some Menus
 Planks - Used For Marching Orders